pinroot/packer/README.md

 # packer

-There is repo for public packer preseed configurations
+Here is the repo for hashicorp's packer preseed and templates which we use in our infrastructure projects